WEBPAGE UPDATED Sunday January 30, 2022

 The hallmark selling of T-H Marine “The Oxygenator ™ is that it makes 100% pure oxygen,” Period.
 But will the Oxygenator™ really make enough oxygen to sustain an overcrowded livewell full of tournament fish or live bait all day in the summer is something Oxygenator salesmen and bass boat salesmen sellers will not mentioned or discuss with you.

-If the Oxygenator fails to produce sustain and insure the minimal safe dissolved oxygen (sustained 100% DO Saturation of DO Super-Saturation) all day for all the catch, your gamefish and bait may suffocate while the generator is making 100% oxygen, operating perfectly as advertised.
+When the Oxygenator fails to produce sustain and insure the minimal safe dissolved oxygen (sustained 100% DO Saturation of DO Super-Saturation) all day for all the catch, your gamefish and bait may suffocate while the generator is making 100% oxygen, operating perfectly as advertised.
 Like when your mechanical aerator or livewell water pump is working perfectly, humming away while the tournament fish or bait are suffocating and dying in your summer livewell every summer while you are watching.

 Visit The Oxygenator – How Effective is It – by Fishery Biologist Randy Myers TPWD, Inland Fisheries Division, San Antonio, TX Publication 2-14-2012 https://www.slideshare.net/raminlandfish/the-oxygenator-how-effective-is-it

-Know the facts and limitations about the T-H Marine Oxygenator™.
+Facts and limitations about the T-H Marine Oxygenator™.
 Expect very limited pure oxygen production and low dissolved oxygen (DO) saturations in livewells full of game fish and live bait every summer.
 Why?
 Because the oxygen output is controlled and cycled on and off strictly by livewell water temperature.
 When the unit is new and functioning correctly in late fall, winter, early spring weather, the small volume of 100% oxygen may satisfy the biological oxygen demand for a few fish or a few live baits when environmental water temperature is 40 F – 65 F.

 FACT: The amount of oxygen tournament fish and live bait fish need is based on the biological demand of all the fish in captivity, collectively.
 The amount of oxygen needed has nothing to do with a livewell’s or bait tank’s water volume.